Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 • Whole breast ultrasound.

-• Positive: 2-3 MORE cancers detected per 1000 patients compared with digital 2D mammography.
+• Positive: 2-3 MORE cancers detected per 1000 patients compared with mammography.

 • Negative: A woman is 2 times more likely to be asked to return for additional imaging or a biopsy.
 Many of these women will end up not having cancer (false positive).

-• Performed by an ultrasound technologist or radiologist.
+• Whole breast ultrasound performed by an ultrasound technologist or radiologist.

-• Success of this imaging study is dependent on the training and expertise of the technologist performing the study.
-Because of the variability in training, screening whole breast ultrasound is not offered at many facilities.
+• Success of this imaging study is dependent on the training and expertise of the ultrasound technologist, and the bandwidth of the facility to offer the exam to all women with dense breast tissue.
+Because of this in addition to the relatively small incremental increase in cancers found compared to 3D mammography alone, screening whole breast ultrasound is not offered at many facilities.

 • Automated whole breast ultrasound (ABUS).